Nels2/CW-Automation/README.md

 That is all for this step.

 # Editing!
 Part 1 of 2
-Open up a code editor of your choice, and open up both 'cw-diskcleanup.py', 'cw-edgeu.py', 'cw-nic.py', 'cw-reboot.py' AND , 'ac-diskcleanup.py', 'ac-edgeu.py', 'ac-nic.py', 'ac-reboot.py' \
-We will start first with the 'cw-xxx.py' files \
+Open up a code editor of your choice, and open up both 'cw-diskcleanup.py', 'cw-edgeu.py', 'cw-nic.py', 'cw-reboot.py' We will start first with the 'cw-xxx.py' files \
 - Once inside the file(s)(you need to do this for all 4!), press CTRL+F, this will bring a search bar.
 - First you need to search for 'url'